rtwhitfield84/cssEx2/README.md

 ## Instructions

-Paste the code below into your HTML document.

 1. The header element should have a 1px border.
 Color, you pick.
 1. Convert the ul in the navigation element into a series of horizontal links with # as the href value, without bullets, and have some space between them horizontally.